Professor Rebecca Beeken

 Responsibilities

-• Lead for Postgraduate Research Studies, LIHS
+• Postgraduate Research Tutor, LIHS

 Research interests

-Becca is a co-investigator on several studies focused on developing and evaluating physical activity interventions for specific patient groups.
-This includes the NIHR-funded SPACES programme (PIs: Dr Peckham & Professor Gilbody, University of York) to support people with severe mental illness to be more physically active, and a feasibility study of a physical activity intervention to improve quality of life in parastomal hernia funded by IA and The Kingston Trust (HALT, PI: Professor Hubbard, University of the Highlands and Islands).Other research interests include eating behaviours, the psychological and biological consequences of obesity and weight loss (particularly the impact of weight change on cancer risk), and weight management interventions in the general population.
-She is a trustee for the charity Weight Concern and a co-investigator on a EU-funded study exploring the integration of a habit-based intervention for weight management into antenatal care pathways (HHIPBE, PI: Professor McKinley, Queen’s University Belfast).
+I am a co-investigator on several studies focused on developing and evaluating physical activity interventions for specific patient groups.
+This includes the NIHR-funded SPACES programme (PIs: Dr Peckham & Professor Gilbody, University of York) to support people with severe mental illness to be more physically active.
+Other research interests include eating behaviours, the psychological and biological consequences of obesity and weight loss (particularly the impact of weight change on cancer risk), and weight management interventions in the general population.
+I was a trustee for the charity Weight Concern and a co-investigator on a recently completed EU-funded study exploring the integration of a habit-based intervention for weight management into antenatal care pathways (HHIPBE, PI: Professor McKinley, Queen’s University Belfast).

 Qualifications